SalomonisLab/altanalyze3/README.md

 git push origin HEAD:frank_branch
 ```

 Then, on the GitHub, go to your branch, and click contribute, issue a pull request with clear messages on what you have changed.
-Then the manager will review your pull requests and deciding whether to merge to the main branch or not.
+Then the managers will review your pull requests and deciding whether to merge to the main branch or not (At each standing meeting).